slatinsky/cakebot/README.md

 # Cake bot
 Discord bot to analyze new year cake market in Hypixel Skyblock.

+**Warnings**
-**Warning**: very old code that was made in `2020-08`!
+- very old code that was made in `2020-08`!
 But most of it still works as of `2023-02-20`.
-Also I am not playing Skyblock anymore, so I won't be updating this bot.
-Updates relies on the community to make pull requests.
+Also I am not playing Skyblock anymore, so I won't add new features to this bot - it relies on the community to make pull requests.

-**Warning2**: The library used doesn't support discord slash commands.
+- The library used doesn't support discord slash commands.
 You need to enable message content intent in the Discord developer portal.

 Tested with Python 3.10 on Raspberry Pi 4b.
 But should work on any Linux machine.